Mold Remediation Specialist (MRS)

 • Check your computer meets the technical requirements

-• Log in at least 15 minutes before your scheduled appointment on the Examination Day.
+• Log in at least fifteen (15) minutes before your scheduled appointment on the Examination Day.

 The two (2) hour Examination includes 100 scored multiple-choice questions.